arakis/i3-window-cycler/README.md

    **Option 2: Configure udev Rules**

    If you prefer not to run `i3-grab-key.py` with sudo, set up udev rules to grant your user access to input devices.
-See the [Ensure Proper Permissions](#ensure-proper-permissions) section below.
+See the `4.
+Ensure Proper Permissions` section below.

    Replace `56` with the keycode of your modifier key if different (e.g., `56` for Left Alt, `125` for Left Super/Windows key).